abedghr/solid-principles-java/README.md

 The benifits of applying SOLID principles :

-- Encourages(يشجع) good design
+- Encourages good design
 - You can look at any part of the system and understand how it works and how it fits togother.
-- increases cohesion(التماسك) in classes.
+- increases cohesion in classes.

 (Helps us to write code that allow classes to do one thing.)